pyeventsourcing/eventsourcing/README.md

 assert type(events[2]).__qualname__ == 'World.SomethingHappened'
 assert type(events[3]).__qualname__ == 'World.SomethingHappened'
 ```

+Please note, if an exception happens to be raised in the decorated method
+body, then the triggered event will not be appended to the internal list of
+pending events as described above.
+If you are careful, this behaviour of not
+appending the event to the list of pending events can be used to validate
+the state of the event against the current state of the aggregate.
+But if
+you wish to continue using the same aggregate instance after catching the
+exception in the caller of the decorated method, please just be careful
+to complete all validation before adjusting the state of the aggregate,
+otherwise you will need to retrieve a fresh instance from the repository.

 The collected event objects can be used to reconstruct the state of
 the aggregate.
 The application repository's `get()` method